rooklift/halite2_rush_theory/README.md

 Sometimes the enemy just runs away, as in [this game](https://halite.io/play/?game_id=7069201)...

-The biggest problems come when the enemy splits up.
+For a long time I struggled with situations where the enemy splits up their forces.
 For example, I shouldn't have won [this game](https://halite.io/play/?game_id=7226052).
-This sort of thing was my Achilles' Heel, really.
+The problem lay in the fitness function, again.
 In [this game](https://halite.io/play/?game_id=7361129) at around turn 9, the Genetic Algorithm must split the ships so as to get near both groups of enemies.
 Unfortunately it makes the wrong choice of how to do this.
-I couldn't think of a good way to make the fitness function prefer the correct split.
+I finally fixed this in v98.

 ## Defense